Beautiful Perennial Borders

 repetition.
 Rhythm can be created by running groups of different textures

-heights and size of the flowers and foliage.
-Harmony is created by using flower
+the heights and size of the flowers and foliage.
+Harmony is created by using

-colors of the same hue.
-You can use flower colors to make areas of your border
+flower colors of the same hue.
+You can use flower colors to make areas of

-darker and lighter and to make certain areas of your border more intense then
+your border darker and lighter and to make certain areas of your border more

 Timing Is Everything